USAFA-ECE/ece382/_sources/Assignments/homework2.md

 - You can add `Expressions` to observe the values of registers, variables, etc by right-clicking on a register or variable and selecting `Add Watch Expression`.
 You can also add an expression to the `Expressions` menu by selecting `+ Add new expression`.
 In the `Expressions` menu, the `Continuous Refresh` button (yellow pause button with two arrows) allows you to continuously update expressions while the program is running.

 - Register values can be viewed using the `Registers` tab.
 The main registers used in assembly code are under the `Core Registers` menu.
 The values can be set to update continuously using the pause button with two arrows.

+- The following GIF animation shows how to step through your code.
+The project names and files under the project are different than yours.
+You should use `Ex02_Addressing.asm` under the `Example02_Addressing` project.

 ```{image} ./figures/HW2_SteppingThrough.gif
 :width: 720